Cabbage Vegetable Pad Thai

 The last few weeks were loaded with so many meat photo-shoots, we easily wanted to transition to becoming temporary vegetarians.
-With over 300 hot dogs, hundreds of strips of bacon and a fair share of pork shoulder and steak, all we were craving were salads, raw heirloom tomatoes and anything that was green.
+With over 300 hot dogs, hundreds of strips of bacon and a fair share of pork shoulder and steak, all we were craving were salads, veggies, anything that was green.
 If it had color, leaves, stems or roots, we were devouring as much as we could to cleanse ourselves of being surrounded by so much protein.

 use any type of cabbage you love: regular, savory, napa or red cabbage

 We never ate any of the meat that was on set, but just being surrounded by it felt like we were slowing digesting all this protein via osmosis.
 Without any appetite for being carnivores, we want to whip up a batch of our favorite zucchini noodle pad thai.
 Though we didn’t have any zucchinis in the studio, we had a huge head of savoy cabbage leftover from shooting stock images along with all the ingredients needed to cook up a batch of colorful food to cleanse our souls.

 This cabbage vegetable pad thai is the perfect alternative to satisfy your pad thai cravings without all the heavy noodles.
 There’s crunch, texture and flavor to fill your belly with tons of vegetables.
 Granted, it’s not exactly like the noodle pad thai you get in the restaurant.
 It’s not supposed to be.
 Instead, this vegetable collage of pad thai flavor is to make you feel good and satisfied when all you need is something simple, light and satisfying.

 And of course, if you’re loving your zucchini noodles, try our zucchini noodle pad thai recipe.
 It’s still light and healthy!